EOSIO/spec-repo/eep-draft_contract_pays.md

 If a contract is the first one to call `accept_charges` during a transaction, then that contract's account will be billed for the transaction, up to the limits specified.
 If the transaction exceeds these limits, then it will abort.
+It will also abort if the contract's account doesn't have enough resources to cover the transaction.
 The contract may call this intrinsic multiple times, within a single action or across multiple actions; this enables the contract to adjust the limits.
 The original NET and CPU limits in the transaction have no effect once a contract accepts the charges.